Daniel-Himself/Dog-A-Eye/README.md

 This way, the packages that are being installed for this project - are installed correctly.

 ### Interacting with python virtual environments
-To start python virtual environment run the following:
+To create python virtual environment run the following:
 ```
 python -m venv .venv
 ```